JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-05-design-concepts-for-nutanix-flow-network-security.md

   - AppTier: Workers HR
   - AppTier: Workers Finance

-The outline below shows the above components categorized using the previous categories.
+The diagram below shows a visual representation of the above list.

 ![Category Overview](../images/bp-2125-securing-citrix-virtual-apps-and-desktops-with-nutanix-flow_image02.png "Category Overview")

-As you can see we have broken the categories down into 2 main **AppType's** and their associated **AppTier's**
+The categories are split into 2 main **AppType's** and their associated **AppTier's**.

 ## Service Design

-Service design includes mapping out all the port and protocols that your **categories** of VMs will require in order to communicate with each other.
+Service design includes mapping out all the port and protocols that the **categories** of VMs will require in order to communicate with each other.

 Citrix provides an [exhaustive list of ports and protocols](https://docs.citrix.com/en-us/tech-zone/build/tech-papers/citrix-communication-ports.html) associated with all CVAD components.
 This document is regularly updated as component changes are implemented and is a good reference guide.

-A properly designed environment will block by default, and allow only the required traffic for the appropriate components, so understanding exactly how services communicate with each other is critical.
+A properly designed environment will block by default, and allow only the required traffic for the appropriate components.
+Understanding exactly how services communicate with each other is critical.

-Referencing the overall goal match your AppTier's into logical groups, then define the ports and protocols required to make that AppTier function correctly.
+Once the **AppTier's** are divided into logical groups, define the ports and protocols required to make that **AppTier** function correctly.

 | **AppTier** | **Service** | **Port** | **Protocol** |
 | --- | --- | --- | --- |